eloquent/phony/doc/index.md

 *Negative indices are offset from the end of the list.
 That is, `-1` indicates the last element, and `-2` indicates the second last element.*

+*See [Verifying that a spy was called with specific arguments], [Verifying that a call was made with specific arguments].*

 <a name="call.argumentCount" />

 ----